BLUE RHINO AI

 Record & Upload Your Training Videos

-🎬 Goal: Record 5 short videos at 5 different framings so we can build rotating AI twins that look and sound like you.
-Each one captures a different camera distance — from close-up to full standing — so your content stays fresh and never looks repetitive.
+🎬 Goal: Record up to 5 short videos at different framings so we can build rotating AI twins that look and sound like you.
+Different camera distances give the avatar different "looks" so your content never feels repetitive.
+More videos = more variety, but you can start with as few as 2.

 📡 Tip: You can upload from your phone or computer.
 Make sure you're on Wi-Fi — these are large video files and cellular uploads can be slow or fail.